iurshina/FL-flask-maps/README.md

 use mydatabase
 ```

-For more information beyond using this app, refere to MONGO_DB_INTRO.MD file.
+For more information about MongoDB beyond using this app, refere to MONGO_DB_INTRO.MD file.

 ## Running the app locally